gitlabhq/gitlabhq/doc/user/project/merge_requests/merge_request_approvals.md

 > Introduced in [GitLab Enterprise Edition 7.12](https://about.gitlab.com/2015/06/22/gitlab-7-12-released/#merge-request-approvers-ee-only).

 NOTE: **Note:**
-If you are running a self-managed instance, the new interface shown on this page will not be available unless the feature flag `approval_rules` is enabled, which can be done from the Rails console by instance administrators.
+Prior to 12.0, if you are running a self-managed instance, the new interface shown on this page will not be available unless the feature flag `approval_rules` is enabled, which can be done from the Rails console by instance administrators.